Pan Gongsheng

+Pan Gongsheng (潘功胜 (Pān Gōngshèng); born July 8, 1963) is a Chinese economist and politician who is the current Chinese Communist Party Committee Secretary and governor of the People's Bank of China (PBC).
+He served as the Director of the State Administration of Foreign Exchange from 2016 to 2023.
+At the PBC, he has worked on the monetary policy of China.

 Education

-Pan received his Ph.D. in economics from the Renmin University of China.
-He did his post-doctoral research at the Cambridge University and was a research fellow at the Harvard University.
+Pan received his Ph.D. in economics from Renmin University of China.
+He did his post-doctoral research at Cambridge University and was a research fellow at Harvard University.

 Career

 Commercial Banking

 Pan was Vice President of Agricultural Bank of China from 2008-2010.
 Prior to Agricultural Bank Pan worked at Industrial and Commercial Bank of China in a number of positions.

 People's Bank of China

-In 2012 Pan joined the People's Bank of China as Deputy Governor, and later assumed leadership of State Administration of Foreign Exchange, as its administrator.
-Pan leads Leading Group of Internet Financial Risks Remediation, which has been tasked with clamping down on Bitcoin and Cryptocurrency in China.
+In 2012, Pan joined the People's Bank of China as Deputy Governor, and later assumed leadership of State Administration of Foreign Exchange, as its administrator.
+Pan leads Leading Group of Internet Financial Risks Remediation, which has been tasked with clamping down on Bitcoin and cryptocurrency in China.

 He is also a member of the Academic Committee of the China Finance 40 Forum (CF40).
+In July 2023, he was appointed as the secretary of the People's Bank of China Committee of the Chinese Communist Party, succeeding Guo Shuqing.

+In 2023, Pan was appointed as the Governor of the People’s Bank of China.
+As central bank governor, he believed in a new formation of global currency order, with the renminbi competing in a multi-polar system.
+He also cited concerns about reliance on the US dollar.

+In June 2025, he met with president of the European Central Bank, Christine Lagarde, in Beijing to discuss cooperation on central banking.